 Sikozu of Farscape definitely fits this trope, especially given her arrogance over her high intelligence.

 Likewise, James May.
 He's extremely intelligent with an impressive understanding of engineering, physics and other disciplines that aid him whenever a construction challenge is made.
-However, his too-cautious approach, tendency towards technically complex creations and at times a lack of common sense tend to have him either win decidedly of fail spectacularly.
+However, his too-cautious approach, tendency towards technically complex creations and at times a lack of common sense (not to mention a lack of direction) tend to have him either win decidedly or fail spectacularly.

 Russell Hantz, for example, has some savviness as to the mechanics of the game, finding Immunity Idols before receiving any clues to their location for example - but lost, three times, for being completely insufferable, not grasping that you have to avoid getting on the other players' bad sides.
 (The third time he played, his tribe was aware of his previous two times and made a point to throw him out fast so they wouldn't have to deal with him.)